stardog-union/stardog-blog/content/posts/2016-2017-repreview.md

 ### Product Progress

 We made significant progress in Stardog *qua* product in 2016.
-Let's review some numbers.
+Let's review.

 In January: